michaelwong753/wedding-website/README.md

 # wedding-website
-Wedding website made by Jekkyl, published at : https://www.rendyreginalovestory.com/
+A static wedding website made in Jekkyl, published at : https://www.rendyreginalovestory.com/